Federico Bahamontes: Early life

 The family eventually fled to Madrid in July 1936.
 When the family arrived, the city was held by Republican forces who had withstood an attempted invasion from the Nationalists.
 In October, however, Nationalist forces decided to lay siege to the city and Julián was enlisted into the Republican reserve forces and led a mule team that transported supplies.
 Meanwhile, Bahamontes, along with his mother and sisters, escaped to the village of Villarrubia de Santiago due to the intensifying air raids in Madrid.
 They were joined by Julián after the war, but the family continued to struggle; as he had been with the Republicans, the losing side, Bahamontes' father received no pension and he was forced to break rocks for road construction in order to earn enough money for the family.
 The young Bahamontes resorted to theft in order to sustain himself and the family; he would jump into the trailers of lorries from a bridge over a road before filling a bag with food from the trailer.
 He also dug out live ammunition from civil war trenches to sell as scrap metal.

-In 1946, at the age of 18, he bought his first bike for 150 pesetas (roughly equivalent to £250 or $ in 2014) in order to transport food illegally between villages.
+In 1946, at the age of 18, Bahamontes bought his first bike for 150 pesetas (roughly equivalent to £250 or US$ in 2014) in order to transport food illegally between villages.
 As rationing was in place due to economic ruin, the black market for food flourished.
 It was during this activity that Bahamontes contracted an unknown disease which he believed to be typhoid.
 Whilst hiding from the Civil Guard, who had orders to arrest anyone black marketeering, he stood in stagnant water and was bitten by a mosquito (even though typhoid is not spread via mosquitoes).
 This led to extreme weight loss, loss of hair and fever.
 After being restricted to his house for two months, Bahamontes returned to black marketeering, and competed in his first cycling race after two other black marketeers invited him.
 On 18 July 1947, he cycled to a nearby village where the race began and, with only a banana and lemon as sustenance, he managed to finish second.